-SYMPTOM: Transmission lever is hard to move POSSIBLE CAUSES WHAT TO DO Transmission gears are in a position that prevents the transmission lever from working. n a posi- smission Rock the vehicle back and forth to move the gears in the transmission and allow the transmission lever to be set.
+SYMPTOM: Transmission lever is hard to move POSSIBLE CAUSES WHAT TO DO Transmission gears are in a position that prevents the transmission lever to work.
+Rock the vehicle back and forth to move the gears in the transmission and allow the transmission lever to be set.
 2. Engine idle speed is set too high.
 Adjust the idle speed.
 Refer to the SPECIFICATION.
 3. CVT dirty or wear.
 Contact an authorized Bombardier ATV dealer.

-SYMPTOM: The RPM increases but the vehicle does not move POSSIBLE CAUSES WHAT TO DO 1.
-The transmission is set on P or N. Select the R, HI or LO position.
-2. CVT is defective. /T is defective.
+SYMPTOM: The RPM increases but the vehicle does not move POSSIBLE CAUSES WHAT TO DO The transmission is P or N position.
+Select the R, HI or LO position.
+2. CVT is defective.
 Contact an authorized Bombardier ATV dealer.
 3. Water in the CVT housing.
 Contact an authorized Bombardier ATV dealer.